xk-io/xk-io.github.io/_posts/2020-05-31-refutation-of-lockdowns-comparably-bad-to-covid.md

 postlet: true
 date: 2020-05-31
 summary: >
+  [Edit 2020-08-03: This is poor writing.
+I am considering analysing it.]
 Basically: the title.
 I draw 3 conclusions from the thesis, either concluding the thesis is wrong, lockdowns are not comparably bad (they are preferable), or, finally, that we're doomed.
 There are _some_ outs, I just don't know of anyone holding both a belief in an out and the thesis statement (I suspect they're contradictory anyway).
 Admittedly this is a bit raw, but I think it's good enough to put out for criticism.
 ---

+Edit 2020-08-03: I don't stand by this article.
+I think it's poorly written, and on a subject I don't know enough about.
+I'm glad I wrote it because it's been part of my progression to taking ideas (and seeking their improvement) more seriously.
+I've left it basically untouched besides these edits for posterity's sake.

-Edit: this isn't written well enough, and I intend to move this to a category off the main page in the near future.
+Edit (June): this isn't written well enough, and I intend to move this to a category off the main page in the near future.

 I could be wrong, but if I am I don't know why, so please [enlighten me](https://github.com/xk-io/xk-io.github.io/issues/5).
 As it stands, this feels robust to me atm.
 Comments/discussion: <https://github.com/xk-io/xk-io.github.io/issues/5> (FI link once posted)